nlfiedler/zorigami/NOTES.md

 ### Database Snapshots

-Database files are copied to an off-line archive using RocksDB functionality, then that directory structure is compressed into a 7z archive and uploaded to the pack store in the special bucket.
+Database files are copied to an off-line archive using RocksDB functionality, then that directory structure is written to a compressed tar and uploaded to the pack store in the special bucket.

 ### Procedure